Conjugate gradient methods without line search for multiobjective optimization: Conclusion and remarks

 \section{Conclusion and remarks}

-In this paper, we proposed a new stepsize strategy defined by the formula \eqref{tk} in multiobjective optimization, and successfully applied it to the CG method proposed in \cite{lucambio2018nonlinear}.
-Our results reveal an interesting property of the CG method for some choices of $\beta_{k}$, i.e. its global convergence can be guaranteed under mild assumptions by using a predetermined stepsize rather than the Wolfe rules.
+In this paper, we proposed a new stepsize strategy defined by the formula \eqref{tk} in multiobjective optimization, and successfully applied it to the CG methods proposed in \cite{lucambio2018nonlinear}.
+The Zoutendijk-type condition for multiobjective optimization are establised when using the proposed fixed stepsize formula.
+Our results reveal an interesting property of the CG methods for some choices of $\beta_{k}$, i.e., the global convergence can be guaranteed under mild assumptions by using the proposed stepsize rule rather than the Wolfe-type conditions.
+Numerical experiments on a set of test problems indicate that the proposed stepsize scheme outperforms the multiobjective Armijo line search and is competitive with the Wolfe-type conditions.

-For the future research, we will consider certain flexibility in selecting the sequence $\{B^{k}\}$ in practical computation.
-At the simplest case we may just let $B^{k}=I$ (the identity matrix).
-Second, it would be more interesting to define $B^{k}$ as a matrix of certain simple structure that carries some second-order information of the objective function.
+As part of our future research agenda, we would like to further construct alternative way for updating the matrix $B^{k}$ and investigate the adaptive updating way for the parameter $\delta$.
+Secondly, we aim to apply the proposed stepsize rule to other variants of multiobjective conjugate gradient methods \cite{goncalves2020extension,goncalves2022study,yahaya2023hybrid}.
+Additionally, we hope that stepsize technique can also be useful for other multiobjective descent algorithms, such as multiobjective quasi-Newton algorithm \cite{prudente2022quasi,ansary2015modified,lapucci2023limited}.
+In scalar optimization case, Dai \cite{dai2011convergence} showed that the global convergence properties for some conjugate gradient methods with constant stepsize, which opens up an intriguing new avenue for theoretical research in multiobjective optimization.